EVERY child deserves a loving and supportive home

-BCFS Health and Human Services works with the State of Texas and the U.S. Office of Refugee Resettlement to match caring adults with children who need a home.
-Children are placed in foster homes because they have been removed from their own families due to abuse, neglect or other issues that endanger their safety.
-Other children in our care are from foreign countries and placed in foster care as they await the federal government's decision on how best to reunite them with their families.
+BCFS Health and Human Services works with both the state and federal government to match caring adults with children.
+These children are placed in foster homes because they have suffered abuse, neglect or other issues in their biological families that endanger their safety.

-What is it like to be a foster parent?
+What is it like to be a Foster Family?

-The lives of foster families mirror that of any other family: soccer practice and math homework, birthday parties and church on Sunday.
-BCFS Health and Human Services believes that all children in foster care should have the opportunity to grow up in a supportive family environment that gives them real-life role models and one-on-one parental guidance.
+The lives of foster families mirror that of any other family: sports practice, math homework, birthday parties and church on Sunday.
+BCFS Health and Human Services believes that all children in foster care should have the opportunity to grow up in a supportive family environment that gives them role models and one-on-one parental guidance.

-HEALTH CARE IS COVERED – Each child in foster care is covered by Medicaid health and dental insurance.
+- Health care is covered.
+Each child in foster care is covered by health and dental insurance.
 This covers all office visits, necessary medical procedures and medications.

-YOU’RE NOT ALONE – BCFS HHS hosts a monthly foster parent support group, which addresses parenting challenges and provides tips for difficult situations.
-It also helps you meet other foster parents who can share their own experiences and help you create a personal support network.
+- You are not alone.
+We hold monthly foster parent support groups which address parenting challenges and provide tips for difficult situations.
+It also lets you meet other foster parents who can share their own experiences and help you create a personal support network.
 Dinner and daycare are provided during these meetings.

 - BCFS Health and Human Services is there for you.
 Case managers are available 24 hours a day, 365 days a year.
 If there is an emergency, BCFS has a hotline to offer additional support and assistance.